 This section provides an introduction to the Inter-Process Communications (IPC) capabilities of the Solace messaging APIs for C (SolClient) and Java RTO (solclientj).
 IPC allows applications to communicate directly with each other and to communicate with Solace PubSub+.

 IPC functionality is available as part of the IPC add-on to the C messaging API.
 It is distributed separately from the standard package for the C API and is dependent on the standard package.
 For more information, refer to

 README‑IPC.txt included with the distributed C API package.

 For Java RTO, IPC functionality is distributed in a separate Java RTO API package which includes both the Java RTO API and the IPC feature.

 The primary use-case for the IPC capability is to facilitate communications between applications co-residing on a host.
-Instead of communicating through connections to a Solace router, the applications can establish direct communication channels to each other.
-Typically, this is done to achieve ultra-low latency communications among the applications, or to reduce the bandwidth used by the applications on both the host and the router.
+Instead of communicating through connections to a Solace PubSub+ message broker, the applications can establish direct communication channels to each other.
+Typically, this is done to achieve ultra-low latency communications among the applications, or to reduce the bandwidth used by the applications on both the host and the message broker.